 Written By Ben Kane – Marketing Manager

-In less than a month following Birmingham Pride – where we were overwhelmed seeing people of all demographics coming together to celebrate love and support for the LGBTIQ+ pride community – a young man was the victim of a homophobic hate crime in Birmingham.
+In less than a month following Birmingham Pride – where we were overwhelmed seeing people of all demographics coming together to celebrate love and support for the LGBTIQ+ pride community.
+A young man was the victim of a homophobic hate crime in Birmingham.
+Where Hands Against Hatred was formed.

 It’s deeply saddening and concerning that homophobic attacks in the UK are currently on the rise.
 Vice World News recently published that homophobic hate crimes have risen by 210% in just six years.